BJP will form next govt in West Bengal with two-third majority: Amit Shah

 Shah, along with BJP national general secretary Kailash Vijayvargiya, vice-president Mukul Roy and state chief Dilip Ghosh, will interact with booth and district-level leaders and various social groups, party sources said.

-State BJP leaders have been demanding imposition of President''s Rule in Bengal citing "breakdown of the rule of law".
-Shah''s visit will take place days after the major organisational change in the state BJP.
+State BJP leaders have been demanding imposition of President's Rule in Bengal citing "breakdown of the rule of law".
+Shah's visit will take place days after the major organisational change in the state BJP.

 The 2021 Bengal assembly polls, due in April-May, has assumed significance for the BJP as it will try to cash in on its growing prominence in state politics, while Chief Minister Mamata Banerjee will seek to return to power for the third straight time.